Netcracker/DRNavigator/documentation/Architecture.md

 +---------------------------------+--------------------------------------+--------------------------------------+
 ```

-Show list of services in kubernetes clusters with CR sitemanager:
+Show list of services in kubernetes clusters with CR SiteManager:

 ```
 ./sm-client list